top of page

 University of Michigan - Ann Arbor

-I’m pursuing my Master of Social Work from the University of Michigan with a concentration in Interpersonal Practice.
-I believe every individual is an expert in their own life.
-I aim to create a stigma-free, inclusive and safe space for every client while including empathy, empowerment and cultural competency in my therapeutic style.
+I’m currently pursuing my Master of Social Work at the University of Michigan with a concentration in Interpersonal Practice.
+I believe that each individual is the expert of their own life, and I strive to create a stigma-free, inclusive, and affirming space for every client.
+My therapeutic approach is grounded in empathy, empowerment, cultural humility, and a deep respect for each person’s lived experience.

 PXL_20250313_170805498 ee.jpg